Update: December 20, 2021 — Evolis Professional changes name to Anagenics.

 I have covered Australia based Cellmid and its Evolis line of hair loss products a number of times in the past.
-However, I always limited my discussion of Cellmid to a small part of my once-a-month “brief items of interest” posts.
+However, I usually limited my discussion of Cellmid to a small part of my once-a-month “brief items” posts.
 There are many other companies that are of far more interest to those of us who are looking for a permanent hair loss cure.

-I do not consider the Cellmid’s fibroblast growth factor 5 (FGF5 or FGF-5) based Évolis™ line of natural hair growth products to be any kind of a miracle hair loss treatment.
+I do not consider the Cellmid’s fibroblast growth factor 5 (FGF-5) based Évolis™ line of natural hair growth products to be any kind of a miracle hair loss treatment.
 However, it is not out of the question that Évolis products can at least modestly benefit your hair.

 There is quite a bit of scientific evidence in regards to the inverse connection between the FGF5 protein and scalp hair growth and length.
 Perhaps the most well known paper on this subject is one that was co-authored by Dr Claire Higgins and Dr. Angela Christiano in 2014: “FGF5 is a crucial regulator of hair length in humans“.

 FGF5 causes hair to stop growing.
 In the absence of FGF5, people can grow excessively long hair.
 Cellmid CEO Maria Halasz has quite an interesting story to tell in regards to the start of her company and product.
 Some years ago, while on a trip to Japan, she accidentally discovered that certain natural ingredients inhibited FGF5 and promoted hair growth in the process.
 Hence was born Évolis.

 I found the above primarily natural ingredient list on one of Évolis’ product packaging inserts.